juftin/homelab/docs/config.md

 -   `.env` - Environment variables that are used by the `docker-compose.yaml` files
 -   `secrets/google_oauth.secret` - The Google OAuth API credentials and user whitelist
 -   `secrets/cloudflare_api_key.secret` - The CloudFlare API key (singular, plaintext key)
--   `secrets/database_password.secret` - The password for the shared database user

 <details><summary>📄 .env</summary>
 <p>